Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Sharp global convergence guarantees

 Some comments on specific aspects of the theorem are in order.
-First, note that the AM algorithm~\eqref{eq:AM} corresponds to an algorithm designed to minimize the negative log-likelihood of the linear observation model~\eqref{eq:model} with $\psi(w) = w$.
+First, note that the AM algorithm~\eqref{eq:AM} is tailored to minimize the negative log-likelihood of the linear observation model~\eqref{eq:model} with $\psi(w) = w$.
 Nonetheless, when the noise level $\sigma$ is constant, Theorem~\ref{thm:global-conv-nonlinear} demonstrates that there is no loss in running the misspecified AM algorithm as the eventual error floor is on the order $\sigma^2 d/n$, which is the typical statistical rate of the problem.
-This general phenomenon has been observed before in the literature on mis-specified linear models; for instance,~\citet{plan2016generalized} demonstrate that the misspecified Lasso with one-bit measurements attains the same error $\sigma^2 d/n$.
+This general phenomenon has been observed before in the literature on misspecified linear models; for instance,~\cite{plan2016generalized} demonstrate that the misspecified Lasso with one-bit measurements attains the same error $\sigma^2 d/n$.
 Our work is complementary, providing two additional insights.
 First, and in contrast to the one-shot least-squares problem, our objective remains nonconvex even upon ignoring the nonlinearity.
 In spite of this, we show that AM converges to a similar neighborhood of the ground truth, but must now be run for logarithmically many iterations from a random initialization instead of just for one iteration.
+In the low-noise $\sigma \downarrow 0$ regime, the eventual error attained by the algorithm is likely statistically suboptimal.
+See~\citet{pananjady2021single} for instances of nonlinearities in single-index models where the low-noise nature of the problem can be exploited to reduce the statistical error.

-Second, our proof comes with a lower bound, demonstrating that even in low noise problems, the error remains bottlenecked at the rate $d/n$.
+Second, our proof comes with a lower bound, demonstrating that even in low noise problems, the statistical error remains bottlenecked at the rate $d/n$.
 In Figure~\ref{fig:bit}, we demonstrate the convergence behavior in both high noise (Figure~\ref{subfig:bit-a}) and low noise (Figure~\ref{subfig:bit-b}) problems.
 Unlike the linear case, the eventual error floor is of the same order in both these examples.

 Next, under the local initialization Assumption~\ref{asm:local-linear}, we note that the AM iteration converges in exactly one step, regardless of the noise level.
 This is because under Assumption~\ref{asm:local-linear}, the ratio $\perpcompX_0^2/\parcompX_0^2 \lesssim C(\oversamp)/(1 + \sigma^2)$ and the algorithm converges linearly with rate $\rho = (1+\sigma^2)^2/C(\oversamp)^2$.
 By contrast, when run on the linear model in the low noise regime, the AM algorithm will take several steps to converge.
 We illustrate this difference---along with the general mode of convergence---through a schematic diagram in Figure~\ref{fig:conv-schematic}.
 See the caption of this figure for a detailed discussion of this distinction.